 It offers core applications like supply chain planning, CRM, accounting, human resource management, etc.

-This system helps reduce labor costs, increase warehouse productivity, and increase the accuracy of inventory.
+This system helps reduce labor costs, increase warehouse productivity, and increase inventory accuracy.

 4. Supply chain execution modules

 This system is a subcategory of the Supply Chain Management (SCM) system.
-It helps the entire supply chain process to go in streamline.
+It helps the entire supply chain process to go in streamlined.

 Following are the features of the warehouse management system.

-- Warehouse infrastructure: This system allows the organization to design the warehouse in such a way that it has sufficient space for seasonal inventories.
+- Warehouse infrastructure: This system allows the organization to design the warehouse so that it has sufficient space for seasonal inventories.

-- Monitoring of inventory: The system allows to track, monitor, and move the inventories easily with the help of a barcode scanner.
+- Monitoring of inventory: The system allows for tracking, monitoring, and moving the inventories quickly with the help of a barcode scanner.